vishalwaghmare79/vishalwaghmare79/README.md

 1. ⏰ I follow the 8-8-8 rule daily: 8 hours of study, 8 hours of sleep, and 8 hours for activities like cooking and gym.
 2. 🌅 I wake up at 6 AM every day, without an alarm!
-3. 📚 I once prepared for my 12th-grade exams in just 3-4 months and passed.
+3. 📚 I prepared for my 12th-grade exams in just 1-2 months and successfully passed, though my score was lower due to facing financial challenges and working in a factory to resolve them.
+This experience         demonstrated my ability to quickly learn and adapt despite difficult circumstances.
-4. I taught myself web development from online courses and am currently working on my first mega project, **ShopEase**.
+4. 💡 I taught myself web development from online courses and am currently working on my first mega project, **ShopEase**.
 This project is an E-commerce platform where students can buy and sell items.
        If you’re interested in contributing to this project, feel free to reach out and join in!
 Your contributions are welcome and appreciated.
 ---